Table of Contents

 Many immune-mediated diseases produce different autoantibodies.
 These autoantibodies may target the components of the coagulation system, thus creating coagulopathy.
 A classic representative for these types of diseases is systemic lupus erythematosus.

 As previously mentioned, fibrinolysis is regulated by plasminogen.
 Different mechanisms may cause increased fibrinolysis through excessive plasminogen activation, which, in turn, results in the increased consumption of coagulation factors.
+This results in more fibrinolytic activity than fibrin formation.
 The clinical consequence is severe bleeding.

 Genetically, there may be a deficiency of alpha-2 antiplasmin but malignant diseases may also be linked to increased fibrinolysis.
 Fibrinolytic therapy is used in cases of vascular occlusions.
-Hyperfibrinolysis may result in dangerous bleeding complications, which is why an indication for fibrinolysis must be researched under any circumstances!
+Hyperfibrinolysis may result in dangerous bleeding complications, which is why an indication for fibrinolysis must be researched under any circumstances!.
+Chronic liver disease can be one of its common causes.

 Consumption coagulopathy may cause secondary increased reactive fibrinolysis and exaggerate the consumption of coagulation factors via proteolysis.
 Reactive fibrinolysis means that increased fibrinolysis is only activated after preceding thrombus formation.